 In all countries, participation rates and employment in full-time jobs tend to be lower for women because women still bear the primary responsibility for child care as well as elder care and work in the home generally.
-Almost everywhere, the gap between the employment rates of women and men increases with the presence and number of children in a family.22 non-paying "flexible" jobs with unsafe conditions.
+Almost everywhere, the gap between the employment rates of women and men increases with the presence and number of children in a family.

+Balancing the demands of paid work and unpaid care work, women often have to take low or non-paying "flexible" jobs with unsafe conditions.
 Women's double burden and time poverty are further exacerbated where they take on added care obligations as the Ontario government has rolled back, privatized and eliminate public services.
 Given the unequal relations of social reproduction, and the constraints women face as a result of their domestic and child care responsibilities, precarious employment with unequal pay is not a free choice.